 - family firms

 Professor Lim is an Associate Professor in the Department of Managerial Sciences.
 Her research interests include behavioral strategy, strategic decision-making processes involving organizational risk taking, corporate governance (executive compensation, board of directors, ownership structure), corporate strategy (diversification, M&A, restructuring), and entrepreneurship (family firms, IPOs, technology and innovation).
-Her work has been published in leading journals such as Organization Science, Strategic Management Journal and Strategic Entrepreneurship Journal.
-A series of her research papers also have been recognized as a winner, finalist, or nominee for Best Paper Awards in top national and international conferences such as the Academy of Management and Strategic Management Society.
+Her work has been published in leading journals such as Organization Science, Strategic Management Journal, Strategic Entrepreneurship Journal and Long Range Planning.
+A series of her research papers also have been recognized as a winner, finalist, or nominee for Best Paper Awards in top international conferences such as the Academy of Management and Strategic Management Society.
 One of her sole-authored papers was recently selected as a finalist for the Managerial and Organizational Cognition (MOC) Division’s Best Paper Award in a highly competitive process that recognizes “the most significant contribution to understanding individual, relational, or collective cognition in organizational contexts.”
 Her dissertation won the UCONN Doctoral Dissertation Fellowship Award.
 She was the recipient of the Ewing Kauffman Foundation Fellowship Award.
 She has been elected to Beta Gamma Sigma, the International Honor Society for Collegiate Schools of Business.

 Professor Lim teaches the capstone course in strategic management that is mandatory for all Robinson College of Business students at the graduate and undergraduate levels.
 She has also previously taught the core course in international business.
 She was awarded several Certificates of Recognition for Outstanding Teaching Performance.